Rotations

 Player tiles and badges

-Each player tile on the field shows:
+Each player tile shows:

 - First name and last initial

-- A ↓ badge marks the player coming off the field
+- A ↓ badge marks the player coming off

 - A ↑ badge marks the player coming on from the bench